Taylor150/FreeCodeCamp-Portfolio/README.md

 # FreeCodeCamp-Portfolio
 Portfolio for my FreeCodeCamp Submissions and Certifications

 This is a place I plan to submit all of my previous and ongoing freecodecamp challenge submissions.
-At the time of writing this I have completed 4 out of the 5 challenges in order to complete the 'Responsive Web Design module'.
-After completion I plan to continue on to the next module which is 'JavaScript Algorithms and Data Structures'.
+At the time of writing this I have completed the 'Responsive Web Design module'.
+I am currently one project away from completing 'JavaScript Algorithms and Data Structures'.
+I have also completed all of the courseware for 'Scientific Computing with Python', but yet to start the projects.

 <hr>